Myoung11/4-Program-Application/README.md

 ♣	Check Book Balancer (Input deposits, withdrawals, beg balance, will balance and keep track of check book) ♣ Time Converter (Military and Civilian)

+OUTPUT FORMAT IS NOT DISPLAYED CORRECTLY IN DESCRIPTION.
+IT IS FORMATTED CORRECTLY WHEN PROGRAM IS RUN.

 # Exmaple Input/Output from Start
 -------------------------------------------
 -------------------------------------------